circleci/circleci-docs/jekyll/_cci2/faq.md

     shell: /bin/bash # Bad :(
     command: rvm --version # This will get "bash: rvm: command not found" error
 ```

-### Does CircleCI 2.0 still run inference commands?

-No. Currently, commands inferred by scanning the code for known projects aren't supported.
-Do not assume a certain command has run, or a certain library/package is available unless it comes installed in the Docker image you are using.

 ### How can I express built-in functionalities like ruby versions?